opencog/atomspace/opencog/haskell/README.md

 stack ghc example.hs
 ```

+### Possibles errors
-(It is necessary to previously build and install the AtomSpace, because the
-opencog-atomspace haskell library
-depends on the haskell-atomspace C wrapper library)
+* It is necessary to previously build and install the AtomSpace, because the opencog-atomspace haskell library depends on the haskell-atomspace C wrapper library.
+So, if you have a problem like "haskell-atomspace library not found" , first of all, you should ensure it was properly installed when installing the AtomSpace.

+* If when running "stack ghc" or "stack build" you get an error about "Missing C library: haskell-atomspace", you should add the flag:

+  --extra-lib-dir=/usr/local/lib/opencog (with proper library location).

+* If when running "stack ghci" you get an error about "lhaskell-atomspace not found", you should add the flags:

+  --ghc-options -lhaskell-atomspace

+* If when using "stack ghci" you see that ghci is interpreting the code: "[..]
+Compiling ... (..., interpreted )"
+Then, a better option is to compile the package to object code, so it is loaded, which runs faster.
+All you have to do is to execute only one time:

+ stack ghci --ghc-options -fobject-code

+ On future uses, ghci will automatically load the compiled package.

+* If you find problems when building haskell libraries.
+One good option is to remove the directory:

+ <ATOMSPACE_ROOT>/opencog/haskell/.stack-work

+ It is automatically created when building, and sometimes becomes inconsistent.

 ### Documentation
 To generate proper [Haddock](https://www.haskell.org/haddock/) documentation,